4 Myths About Natural Teeth Whitening

 What’s the Best Way to Whiten Teeth?

 Limit coffee, tea, and other staining foods that could dull your smile.
-You should also avoid using tobacco products to avoid staining your teeth over time.
+You should also avoid using tobacco products to prevent staining your teeth over time.
 In the end, good oral hygiene habits make the best home remedies for whitening teeth.

 We understand the appeal of whitening your teeth from the comfort of your own home, which is why we often recommend custom teeth whitening trays for our patients.

-Unlike abrasive scrubs you can concoct in your kitchen, custom whitening trays have been proven to effectively whiten teeth without destroying your enamel.
+Unlike abrasive scrubs you can concoct in your kitchen, teeth whitening trays have been proven to effectively whiten teeth without destroying your enamel.
 We also offer GLO® teeth whitening in our office for noticeably whiter teeth in one appointment.

-Request an Appointment
+Request an Appointment Today